MT4821/MT4821/README.md

 # Hi there 👋
-###I am MT4821 or just Max
+### I am MT4821 or just Max
-###I enjoy programming to some degree and studying in ICS4U coiurse in Nora Henderson Secondary
+### I enjoy programming to some degree and studying in ICS4U coiurse in Nora Henderson Secondary

 # 🚩 About Me
-### Starting software and game developer
+Starting software and game developer
+Enjoy writing simple tasks but really struggles with doing effective work

 ## 🚩 I had past experiences with writing (but mainly editing) on: